This is the main page for up-to-date resources and information on the federal response to Hurricane Maria.

 - To provide additional surge capacity if needed, the Department of Defense hospital ship USNS Comfort arrived in Puerto Rico on October 3, and treated 2,548 patients since.

-- FEMA, working in coordination with federal partners, has provided more than 63.83 million meals and 74.88 million liters of water to Puerto Rico and U.S. Virgin Islands.
-Additional meals and water continue to arrive to the islands regularly via air and sea.
+- FEMA, working in coordination with federal partners, provided more than 63.83 million meals and 74.88 million liters of water to Puerto Rico and U.S. Virgin Islands, as of June 12, 2018.

 * Data source: www.status.pr

 To see more photos of the federal response to Hurricane Maria, visit the following collections from our federal partners: